phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This is similar to the FORCE_TIMES_TO_RUN option but will only be used if the test profile's run count is less than this defined value.
 **FORCE_MIN_TIMES_TO_RUN_CUTOFF**
 When used in conjunction with FORCE_MIN_TIMES_TO_RUN, the override value will only be applied to test profiles where its average run-time length (in minutes) is less than the value specified by FORCE_MIN_TIMES_TO_RUN_CUTOFF.
+**IGNORE_RUNS**
+IGNORE_RUNS can be passed a comma-separated list of runs to skip on each benchmark.
+For example, IGNORE_RUNS=1 would always drop the first run from being recorded.
 **NO_FILE_HASH_CHECKS**
 To disable MD5/SHA256 check-sums from being checked when downloading test files, set this variable to 1.
 This variable used to be known as *NO_MD5_CHECKS* , which is still honored but was changed to *NO_FILE_HASH_CHECKS* to reflect other kind of file hash sum checks.
 **NO_HTTPS**